rocket-pool/rpl-token/README.md

 # Rocket Pool Crowdsale

 This repo is for the Rocket Pool crowdsale.
 The current main Rocket Pool repo is [located here](https://github.com/darcius/rocketpool).
+Crowdsale will contain a limit of 50mil tokens split 15% for RP future work/audits/bug bounties, 25% allocated to a presale for parties which have expressed interest and 60% for the public crowdsale.

 # Rocket Pool White Paper